 Frequently, the kitchen counter or an area close to it serves as the dining space.
 Families frequently eat there, so it serves as more than just a breakfast nook.
 Families spend a lot of time and energy cooking, so having a dining space close by makes it easy to socialize.

 The T-shape, where the seating area is parallel to the kitchen counter, and the l-shape, where the table is an extension of the kitchen counter, are popular possibilities.
-The shibui concept, which is understated beauty via subtle contrast, is illustrated by the fact that different chairs frequently accompany the dining table.
+The Shibui concept, which is understated beauty via subtle contrast, is illustrated by the fact that different chairs frequently accompany the dining table.

 As a result of the smaller size of Japanese kitchens, hanging smaller objects is made easier by different storage options such as S-hook hangers.
 So, to add to the kitchen’s straightforward and basic appearance, pots and kitchenware are arranged along a wall.